Identity politics gaining ground in West Bengal ahead of assembly polls | Politics

 During the first assembly polls in 1952, the Hindu Mahasabha, along with Bharatiya Jana Sangh, had won 13 seats and garnered around eight per cent of the total votes.

-Later, Jana Sangh's influence ebbed, as it ended up with only one seat in 1967 and 1971.
+Later, Jana Sangh's influence ebbed, as it ended up with only one seat in 1967 and 1971 elections.

-Similarly, Muslim outfits such as the Progressive Muslim League (PML) and the Indian Union Muslim League (IUML) had established its presence in pockets, with the PML winning three seats in 1969 assembly polls, and IUML bagging a single seat during 1972 and 1977 assembly polls.
+Similarly, Muslim outfits such as the Progressive Muslim League (PML) and the Indian Union Muslim League (IUML) had established its presence in some pockets, with the PML winning three seats in 1969 assembly polls, and IUML bagging a single seat during 1972 and 1977 elections.

 ''Although parties like the IUML, PML and the Bharatiya Jana Sangh managed to bag a few seats till the seventies, poll campaigns did not bank on communal narrative.
 Development issues and anti-state or anti-Centre plank always took precedence,'' veteran Congress leader Abdul Mannan Said.